 “The expertise, support and hands-on approach of the New York Peace Institute’s Mediation Apprenticeship Program’s mentors afforded me the ability to transition from mediation theory and concept to actual practice.
 Furthermore, the Program’s small group setting fostered an atmosphere conducive to building confidence as much as skills.
 The Institute itself is administrated by forward-thinking professionals dedicated not only to promoting peace in the community but to providing the highest quality training possible, as well.
 In sum, I eagerly recommend the New York Peace Institute’s Mediation Apprenticeship Program to anyone interested in moving beyond basic mediation training or honing already existing skills.”

 Get in touch with us:

-If you are an individual with a disability and need an accommodation to participate in training you may make a request on training registration forms (available on our website), in another written format, or orally.
-The Training Director will contact you directly to discuss your request.
-If you have questions regarding our disability accommodation request process please contact Christina Dizon at email@example.com or at (212) 577-1740 x113.
+If you are an individual with a disability and need an accommodation to participate in training you may make a request in a written format or orally.
+Please contact Elena at firstname.lastname@example.org or (212) 577-1740 x113.

 New York Peace Institute’s Diversity Scholarship is committed to building a representative mediator pool that reflects the diversity of our clients.
 Scholarships are open to applicants who are in financial need and represent racial and ethnic diversity.